eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the AMQP adapter.
 If the limit is exceeded then the connection request is not accepted.

+## Connection Duration Limits

+Before accepting any connection requests from the devices, the AMQP adapter verifies that the configured [connection duration limit] ({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) is not exceeded.
+If the limit has been already reached, then the connection request is not accepted.

 ## Message Limits

 Before accepting any telemetry or event or command messages, the AMQP adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
 The incoming message is discarded if the limit is exceeded.